openlookeng/hetu-core/hetu-docs/en/startree/overview.md

 ## Optimizer Changes

 The star tree aggregation rule is an Iterative optimizer that optimizes the logical plan by replacing the original aggregation sub-tree and original table scan with pre-aggregation table scan.
+This optimizer uses the TupleDomain construct to match if predicates provided in the Query can be supported by the Cubes.
+The exact rows are not queried to check if Cube is applicable or not.

 ## Dependencies